-In 2015, our team investigated the molecular heterogeneity of colon cancer (CC) with the aim of finding information that is useful to assess the expected risk of metastasis and the best way to treat the disease after surgical removal.
+Our team continues investigating the molecular heterogeneity of colon cancer (CC) with the aim of finding information that is useful to assess the expected risk of metastasis and the best way to treat the disease after surgical removal.
 Useful information consists in predicting the benefit of chemotherapy, if it outweighs its side effects, and in predicting which drug would be more effective.

 A first approach consists in a direct statistical analysis of the relationships between one tumour feature and a variable of clinical interest (such as the risk of metastasis for example).
 In a second approach, the group begins by subdividing the tumours into several groups which differ more clearly from one another by the characteristics of their gene expression patterns (so called tumour subtypes).
 We then test the usefulness of these groups with respect to the clinical interest.